logdna/logdna-agent/README.md

 ### From an Official Release

-Check out the offical [LogDNA site](https://logdna.com/) on how to get started from a released version of LogDNA CLI and agent.
+Check out the official [LogDNA site](https://logdna.com/) on how to get started from a released version of LogDNA CLI and agent.

 ### From Source